ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 recently by @Xia2011 through experiments, wherein a large scale planar vortex was forced from the small scales electromagnetically to generate a
 $\mfivethird$ spectrum.

+### Stratified turbulence

+In the early

+The question of direction of the mesoscale energy cascade has remained an unsettled debate for a long time [@vallgren_possible_2011-1], however today one can say the majority of results tend to favour the forward-cascade hypothesis.